oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 format parameters in order to correctly interpret the payload.

-See [**\[OData-JSON\]**](#ODataJSONRef) for format-specific details about format parameters within the [Content-Type]{.Datatype} header.
+See [**\[OData-JSON\]**](#ODataJSONRef) for format-specific details about format parameters within the `Content-Type` header.

 ### []{#sec_HeaderContentEncoding}[8.1.2]{#_Toc477876567} [Header `Content-Encoding`](#sec_HeaderContentEncoding)